Dung24-6/Dung24-6/README.md

 _**You were not born a winner, and you were not born a loser.
 You are what you make yourself be.**_

 Lou Holtz

+_**The purpose of learning is growth, and our minds, unlike our bodies, can continue growing as we continue to live.**_

+Mortimer J. Adler